MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 **Most of the instructions here are for generic routers.
 They might not work for yours**<br>

 If you would like router specific instructions, you can use [portforward.com](https://portforward.com/router.htm), which has instructions for specific routers.
 Follow along with the guide, and you can use this site to know exactly where each button is
-There will be ads telling you to download such and such, **do not click on them**.
+There will be ads telling you to download files and programs, **do not click on them**.
 When ads pop up, either ignore them or press the close button in the top right if they are full screen ads.
 <br>